Handicap and Classification Information

 Field

-For field archery there are 6 classifications ranging from 3rd through 1st Class, Bowman, Master Bowman, and Grand Master Bowman.
+Field archery has the same classifications as target archery; Archer 1-3, Bowman 1-3, and three Master Bowman awards.
 To achieve a classification requires reaching a certain level of accuracy (i.e. score) in 3 rounds.
+For Bowman and Archer tier 12-target rounds can be used, with the option of shorter colour pegs for the Archer tier.
 The field classification scheme is administered by at a club level for Bowman and below, and by ArcheryGB for Master Bowman and above.
 The requirements for each classification are summarised in the table below.

 Grand Master Bowman